xerohour/CanaData/README.md

 ## Secret Functionality:
 - Putting `all` for the states/cities question will loop through a txt file of all 50 states.
 This is nice because it will create a csv per state
 - Putting `mylist` will attempt to read a 'mylist.txt' file locally.
-Please separate the states by new lines like so (capitals doesn't matter):
+Please separate the states by new lines like so (capitals don't matter):

 `California`

 `Colorado`

 `Oregon`

 ### Please consider donating if you enjoy!